Fla. Admin. Code Ann. R. 69L-6.029 - Employer Worksites

 operations for such employer in the state.

-(d) If the employer has materially
+(e) If the employer materially misrepresented

-understated or concealed payroll, all worksites of the employer in the state
+calculations, all worksites of the employer in the state are not in compliance

-are not in compliance and the stop work order shall be in effect for all the
+and the Stop-Work Order shall be in effect for all the employer's worksites

-employer's worksites requiring the cessation of all business operations for
+requiring the cessation of all business operations for such employer in the

-the employer materially misrepresented or concealed employee duties so as to
+materially misrepresented or concealed information pertinent to the computation

-employer in the state are not in compliance and the stop work order shall be in
+employer in the state are not in compliance and the Stop-Work Order shall be in

 operations for such employer in the state.

-(g) If the employer
+(g) If the employer is a contractor that

-is a contractor that sublets any work at a particular worksite to a
+sublets any work at a particular worksite to a subcontractor and the contractor

-subcontractor and the contractor and subcontractor each failed to secure the
+and subcontractor each failed to secure the payment of compensation for the

-payment of compensation for the subcontractor or the employees of the
+subcontractor or the employees of the subcontractor engaged in work at the

-operations of the contractor at that particular worksite.
+require the cessation of all business operations of the contractor at that

-(4) A penalty assessed under subparagraph
+A penalty assessed under Section

-F.S., for all its worksites where the employer is not in compliance.
+employer is not in compliance.

 Notes

 Rulemaking Authority 440.107(9), 440.591 FS.
-Law Implemented 440.107(7)(a), 440.107(7)(d) 1.
-FS.
+Law Implemented 440.107 FS.

 State regulations are updated quarterly; we currently have two versions available.
 Below is a comparison between our most recent version and the prior quarterly release.
 More comparison features will be added as we have more versions to compare.